-- take place within a structured, monitored and continuous process and in a supportive environment - are evidence-based - are linked to, and ensure, relevant professional learning aligned to the cluster's strategic plan and linked to each RTLB development plan - include a record of the issues raised and the decisions reached - include self-appraisal as an integral part of the process - are aligned with the professional standards for kaiako/teachers contained in the employment agreement, the Registered Teacher Criteria and the indicators for RTLB model of practice - are aligned with the cultural competencies for teachers of Māori learners in Tātaiako - identify resources needed to support agreed goals - support both individual and cluster performance - align individual goals and objectives with cluster vision - address individual and cluster development.
+- take place within a structured, monitored and continuous process and in a supportive environment - are evidence-based - are linked to, and ensure, relevant professional learning aligned to the cluster's strategic plan and linked to each RTLB development plan - include a record of the issues raised and the decisions reached - include self-appraisal as an integral part of the process - use the Standards for the Teaching Profession and the Professional Standards where there is a collective agreement in place. - are aligned with the cultural competencies for teachers of Māori learners in Tātaiako - · identify resources needed to support agreed goals - support both individual and cluster performance - align individual goals and objectives with cluster vision - address individual and cluster development.